nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+InternBuddy is a **desktop app to help students manage the events, companies, and contact people encountered during the internship search.
-InternBuddy is a **desktop app for managing companies for internships, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).** If you can type fast, InternBuddy can get your internship management deliverables done faster than traditional GUI apps.
+The app is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).**
+If you can type fast, InternBuddy can help you organize your internship search faster than traditional GUI apps.

+The purpose of this User Guide is to assist you in learning and using InternBuddy.
+Whether you're a new user looking for a place to start or a veteran needing a quick reference, this guide is here to answer your questions.

 * Table of Contents
 {:toc}